 However, before filing a claim, you will want an employment law attorney helping you.
 Employers are large entities with their own lawyers defending them, and these issues may be difficult to prove.
 The Sullivan Law Group APC has the skills to gather necessary evidence and stand up to any size employer on your behalf.

 We Will Address Your Concerns

 You deserve fair treatment and compensation for the work you do.
 Please email us or call us at 619-702-6760 with any employment concerns.
 Our office is in San Diego.
-We serve San Diego County, Imperial County and the surrounding areas, and will handle cases in any State or Federal Court in California.
+We serve San Diego County, Imperial County, all of Southern California and routinely handle cases in all State and Federal Courts in California.